FRAOTIAC/twitter-mass-unfollow/readme.md

 - Use **STOP** to abort the whole process

 ```
-Once started, keep the page opened while the extension do its thing.
-You can continue to using Twitter in a new tab/window
+Once started, a black console window will appear at the bottom right.
+The extension will automatically pause, reload the page, and resume to avoid Twitter rate limits.
+You can leave the tab open and let it run in the background.
 ```

 ## Options